Looking for international pet transport? An expat guide to moving internationally with pets

 Contact the appropriate consulate to get the necessary forms required for the importation of your pet.

-Consult your vet before travel, your vet may be able to advise on animal importation requirements for your destination, and can also advise on ensuring your pets comfort and well-being during transit.
+Consult your vet before travel moving pets overseas.
+Your vet may be able to advise on animal importation requirements for your destination, and can also advise on ensuring your pets comfort and well-being during transit.

 Most countries will require a health certificate issued by your vet, which states that your pet is healthy, free from parasites and that required vaccinations are up to date.

-Depending on the country to which you are emigrating your pet will need to be microchipped, this will enable your pet to be identified and will also include information on your pet’s health and vaccination status.
+Depending on the country to which you are emigrating, your pet will need to be microchipped, this will enable your pet to be identified and will also include information on your pet’s health and vaccination status.
+As pets should always be microchipped anyway, this is especially crucial to have when moving pets overseas.

-Check the conditions surrounding microchipping of animals with your destination country, and ensure that any microchips fitted comply.
+Check the conditions surrounding microchipping of animals with your destination country, and ensure that any microchips fitted comply with the rule of your destination.

 Once you have completed all the required paperwork for your destination country and have satisfied all entry conditions, you can now focus on moving your pet overseas.